ManticoreGamesInc/platform-documentation/src/api/animations.md

 ## Socket Names

 Sockets are different points on a Player's character mesh.
-They can be used for attacking objects, controlling a ragdoll effect and more.
+They can be used for attaching objects, controlling a ragdoll effect and more.

 | Left Body       | Center Body   | Right Body       |
 | --------------- | ------------- | ---------------- |